margaretdata-wq/Margaret_Data_Science.github.io/README.md

 ### ADHD Medication Use, June 2025 – Dec 2025

-Research Intern (Unpaid) - Boston University Medical School
+Research Intern - Boston University Medical School

 ●      This project analyzed ADHD medication data in the US before and after COVID-19.
 We developed a machine-learning model to forecast consumption absent the pandemic.
 Comparison with observed data showed the pandemic caused only temporary disruption.